Mohammed-Faazil-16/Objection_Detection/README.md

 Place these files in the model directory.

 Image File
 Add an image to be processed in the images directory.
-Ensure the image is named room_people.png or update the script to match the image file name.
+Ensure the image is named room_people.png or update the script to match your image file name.

 Usage
 Run the script to perform object detection: